35 Uniquely New York Experiences That Shouldn’t Be Missed

 Uniquely New York Experiences In Brooklyn

-17. Have a truly unique beach day at Coney Island.
+21. Have a truly unique beach day at Coney Island

-Coney Island is something every visitor to New York (and every New Yorker!) should experience at least once.
-No Brooklyn travel guide would be complete without mentioning it.
+Coney Island in Brooklyn is something every visitor to New York (and every New Yorker!) should experience at least once.

 From the legendary Cyclone roller coaster to the out-of-this-world performances at the Circus Sideshow, this Brooklyn beach is home to plenty of unique fun things to do in NYC that you won’t find elsewhere.